FriendsOfSymfony/FOSHttpCache/doc/proxy-clients.rst

 =====================

 This library ships with clients for the Varnish and NGINX caching servers and the Symfony built-in HTTP cache.
+A Noop client is provided for local development and testing purposes.
 You can use the clients either wrapped by the :doc:`cache invalidator <cache-invalidator>` (recommended), or directly for low-level access to invalidation functionality.
 Which client you need depends on which caching solution you use.